azazmuzaffar/azazmuzaffar/README.md

 I am a Senior Front End Developer, working as a <b>Top Rated Freelancer @ Upwork</b><br>
 🏆 <b>Top-Rated Seller</b> having completed more than 100+ websites. <br>
-I can help you with several services and experties.
+🏆 Completed more then 35 jobs, with the job success score of 97% I can help you with several services and experties.

 ✅ HTML • CSS<br>